 Gay marriage issue squarely before high court

-WASHINGTON (AP) — A same-sex couple from the state of Michigan is putting the question of the right to marry nationwide squarely before the Supreme Court.
+WASHINGTON (AP) — A same-sex couple from Michigan is putting the question of the right to marry nationwide squarely before the Supreme Court.

 The couple’s plea to be allowed to marry was being filed Monday.
 It asks the justices to hold that state laws prohibiting same-sex couples from getting married violate “our nation’s most cherished and essential guarantees.”